rrebase/knboard/README.md

 - Code samples for blog posts
 - Implementing Auto DevOps
-- Playing with tools that have open source friendly pricing
+- Playing with tools that are free for open source
-- New styling approach with Emotion
+- Styling with Emotion

 ## Features ✨